nsping13/GAN-Steerability-without-optimization/README.md

-An official pytorch implementaiton of [GAN "Steerability" without optimization](https://arxiv.org/pdf/2012.05328.pdf)
+# An official pytorch implementaiton of [GAN "Steerability" without optimization](https://arxiv.org/pdf/2012.05328.pdf)

-General:
-All methods are added to the basline BigGAN model.
-Each one can be easily plugged and played in other GAN models as well.

 ![logo](teaser.jpg)

+Generally, our methods are coded in the BigGAN.py.
+Each path can be extracted by directing the "method" flag accordingly.
+For easier reproducing, we prepared main.py to reproduce the paths proposed by our methods.

-Closed form solution
+## Closed form solution
+The relevant code can be found in BigGAN.py under the flag options:
+Linear paths: 'l_shifty', 'l_zoom' and 'l_shiftx'.
+Newmann paths: 'nl_shifty', 'nl_zoom' and 'nl_shiftx'.
+Great circle: 'gcircle_shifty', 'gcircle_zoom' and 'gcircle_shiftx'

+## Principal directions
-Linear principal directions
+Linear principal directions are based on right singular vectors of the SVD on the FC weight matrix.